Bit-Flare/Worldforge/The Rise and Fall of Kings.md

 Option to just play the kingdom as a character, or the option to tie PC’s into it for kingmaker style gameplay Building improvements -> creating aspects and improving skills?
 Ability to run independently of a GM and with a GM
+Can use scale against other notations and against PC’s